Cross-Repo Architecture

 Queue Correct repo pipeline

-Key Difference from Delegation
+Key Difference from Hub Fan-Out

 Design